-Instruction 1 T + 3 D Hours per week
+Instruction Duration of SEE SEE CIE Credits 1 T + 3 D Hours per week 3 Hours 50 Marks 50 Marks 2.5

-Duration of SEE3 hoursSEE50MarksCIE50MarksCredits2.5

-- 1. To get exposure to a cad package and its utility. - 2.
-Understanding orthographic projections. - 3.
-To visualize different solids and their sections in orthographic projection - 4.
-To prepare the student to communicate effectively by using isometric projection. - 5.
-To prepare the student to use the techniques, skills, and modern tools necessary for practice.
+- 1. Get exposure to a cad package and its utility. - 2.
+Understand orthographic projections. - 3.
+Visualize different solids and their sections in orthographic projection - 4.
+Prepare the student to communicate effectively by using isometric projection. - 5.
+Prepare the student to use the techniques, skills, and modern tools necessary for practice.